cjyuan/cyf-notes/ITP-Onboarding-PR.md

 ### Form-Controls
-1. A user can currently enter a name consisting of only spaces (e.g., " ").
-To enforce stricter validation, consider using the `pattern` attribute to disallow whitespace-only name.
+1. Currently a user can enter a name consisting of only space characters (e.g., " ").
+Can you enforce a stricter validation rule using the `pattern` attribute to disallow any name that contains only space characters?

 2. There is a way to configure a `<select>` element so that no option is selected by default, allowing the user to make an explicit choice.